thnaeff/GedcomCreator/README.md

 # GedcomCreator
 **A library to easily create basic [GEDCOM](http://en.wikipedia.org/wiki/GEDCOM)-structures.
-Those structures can then also be used to create more complex structures if needed.**
+Those structures can then also be used to create more complex structures if needed -> it serves as a great starting point to set up a structure.**

 GedcomCreator uses the [GedcomStore](https://github.com/thnaeff/GedcomStore) library to create the GEDCOM structures.
 GedcomCreator, however, provides some basic classes and methods to get started on setting up the structures.
 The library comes with classes for:
 * The header structure HEADER `GedcomCreatorHeader`